| Pinetown Boys' High School Recollections (1987) | |

 My math was bad enough that I needed to repeat standard nine, but this delay allowed me to meet my good friend, Eugene Wolff.

 This was the year that sex education was introduced into the curriculum.
 Needless to say, it was a mixed-emotion event.
-Several classes of students were gathered into the large room directly below the library, and a nurse (from somewhere) was brought in to further explain some of the "basics" after a short film was shown.
-In the process of explaining, the nurse asked a simple question about anatomy.
-In an obvious attempt to show how astute and knowlegable he thought he was, one of the boys (who was known as a troublemaker, and thought more highly of himself than he should) responded—but with an astoundingly incorrect answer, highlighting his ignorance in front of all.
+Several classes of students at a time were gathered into the large multipurpose room directly below the library, and a nurse (from somewhere) was brought in to further explain some of the "basics" after a short film was shown.
+In the process of explaining, the nurse asked a simple question about female anatomy.
+In an obvious attempt to show how astute and knowledgable he thought he was, one of the boys (who was known as a troublemaker, and thought more highly of himself than he should) responded—but with an astoundingly incorrect answer, highlighting his ignorance in front of all.
 Poetic justice.

 I thought about making it public to other students, but never did for fear of getting into serious trouble.